 Summary : Between ice caps and ice floes—past glaciers, icebergs, and brash ice—sail to the heart of the northern hemisphere's biggest ice producer.
 You will stop over at Skraeling Island, the northernmost point reached by the Vikings; return via the path taken by the famous American expedition led by Adolphus.
 From Greenland's west coast—with its mountains softened by glaciers, to the steep slopes of the Arctic mountain ranges, and vast high Arctic Thule tundra—you will be sailing through the polar region's most spectacular landscapes.
-Journey to see amazing fauna: polar bears, musk ox, and Arctic wolves.
+Keep an eye out for amazing fauna: polar bears, musk ox, whales, narwhal, and Arctic wolves.

 Activities : Birding, Child-Friendly, Culture, Hiking, Triple/Quad Cabins